enadzan/massivejobs/README.md

                 if (string.IsNullOrWhiteSpace(message)) break;

-                // notice that PerformAsync is a static method on our MessageReceiver class
+                // notice that Publish is a static method on our MessageReceiver class
                 // it is available because MessageReceiver inherits from Job<TJob, TArgs>
-                MessageReceiver.PerformAsync(message);
+                MessageReceiver.Publish(message);
             }
         }
     }